 With the most awesome tribe of wine-loving members in the country, we have the buying power to blow the next best market price out of the water.

-That’s the experience you get at the ‘Fo.
+That’s the experience you get at the ’fo.
 This is a place where wine is fun and the world is full of flavour.
-And we stand behind everything we do with our...
+And we stand behind everything we do.

-At the ‘Fo, we want you to enjoy your wines.
-And let’s be honest — we want you to keep coming back for more, and to tell all your friends about us.
+At the ’fo, we want you to enjoy your wines.
+And of course, we want you to keep coming back for more, and to tell all your friends about us.

 Vinomofo is a members-only wine site.
 Yes, we know it’s annoying to have to sign up, but we’re a community, and together we represent the most awesome tribe of wine lovers in the country, and that makes us very important to the wine industry.
 We represent the future.

 We also represent a revolution against the bowties and bollocks of the wine snobs and posers who think wine is for the chosen few elite and educated.
 It’s not.
 We think everybody should be able to enjoy good wine, without feeling intimidated.

 It’s free to join, but we ask you to respect the community and respect the amazing producers who share their wines with us.
 They are legends, and we all have to do our bit to help sustain and grow their businesses, so they can keep making awesome wines.